We do not commission or notarize documents. If you require these services, please see the referrals below:

 Mike Schreiner, MPP

-Mike Schreiner, Member of Provincial Parliament offers a free notary service for low income people in Guelph.
-This service is available by appointment only on Fridays.
+Mike Schreiner, Member of Provincial Parliament offers a free service for swearing affidavits for low income people in Guelph.
+This service is available by appointment only.

 173 Woolwich St., Guelph